benbalter/geojson-diff/README.md

 ## Installation

-`gem install geojson-diff`

-or add the following to your project's Gemfile:
+Add the following to your project's Gemfile:

 `gem 'geojson-diff'`

-*Note:* If you're on OS X and have Homebrew installed, you'll also want to run `brew install geos` to install the GEOS geospatial library.
+If you're on OS X and have Homebrew installed, you'll first want to run `brew install geos` to install the GEOS geospatial library.
 On other systems, consult [the GEOS installation instructions](http://trac.osgeo.org/geos/).

+*Pro-Tip:* Because the library depends on [GEOS](http://trac.osgeo.org/geos/), which can be finicky on some systems, the set-it-and-forget-it way to get everything set up is to copy-and-paste and run the commands in [script/bootstrap](scrpt/bootstrap), which will install GEOS and configure the necessary environmental values.

 ## Requirements